pymft/py-mft1/S01/readme.md

 * characters `a-z`, `A-Z`, `0-9`, `_`
 * first char shall not be `digits`
 * *variables and functions* : lower case letters, in `snake_case_format`
+* do not use predefined names (function names, or keywords)

 | is valid? |  varname        |
 |:--------- | :---------------|